-I happened upon a gratuitous slam about the shallowness, i.e., valueless-ness of marketing in an article in the New York Times recently.
+I happened upon an article in the New York Times a few years ago that stood out to me.
+It was a gratuitous slam about the shallowness, i.e., valueless-ness of marketing.
 Gratuitous slams on marketing are ubiquitous these days.
 It’s almost taken as a given that marketing is shallow and has no inherent value.
 Obviously the New York Times editors didn’t think a slam on marketing required two sources to substantiate.

 While I was a journalist, which covers most of my career, I never questioned gratuitous slams on marketing.
 Most journalists assume that marketing is basically crap.
 That marketers typically get paid more than most journalists, only adds a touch of resentment to that unexamined opinion.
 Now that I’ve crossed over to the dark side and am writing marketing material, it seemed appropriate to examine the value of marketing.